 Oabona is a researcher and social worker, and the Executive Director of Friends of Diversity.
-He is currently a Lecturer in Public Health at the Institute of Development Management (IDM) in Botswana.
+He was previously a Lecturer in Public Health at the Institute of Development Management (IDM) in Botswana.
 An alumnus of the Young African Leaders Initiative (YALI), Oabona has over eight years of experience in the human rights movement in Botswana and internationally, with a particular focus on the rights of minority and underprivileged groups in the sub-Saharan Africa diaspora.
 His work focuses on challenging discriminatory policies that oppresses young women, girls, and queer people.

 Oabona has worked with a number of NGOs in Botswana including DITSHWANELO-The Botswana Centre for Human Rights, SRHR Africa Trust, Young African Leadership and Development in Africa (YALDA), among others.
 He is currently the campaign lead for reform #53, a campaign organised by the Commonwealth Youth Gender and Equality Network, which calls on Commonwealth governments to address existing laws discriminating against women and LGBTI people.
 He is also affiliated with international organisations such as the International Aids Society, CIVICUS, the Aids and Rights Alliance for Southern Africa (ARASA) and the U.S Alumni Exchange Programme.